Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Preliminaries and Framework

-Taking inspiration from the data processing inequality principle \cite{cover1999elements}$(I(x;y) \geq I(z;y))$, we make use of both invertible (normalized) and non-invertible (augmented) functions for transforming views whereas any traditional self-supervised framework is designed to make use of only non-invertible functions in the form of augmentations.
+Taking inspiration from the data processing inequality principle ~\cite{DBLP:books/daglib/0016881}$(I(x;y) \geq I(v;y))$, we make use of both invertible (normalized) and non-invertible (augmented) functions for transforming views(v) whereas any traditional self-supervised framework is designed to make use of only non-invertible functions in the form of augmentations.
 We initially carried out experiments to find the sanctity of this intuition.
-The experimental results are outlined in Figure\ref{fig:simclr_analysis} which shows that the addition of the normalized view along with augmentation alone improves SIMCLR performance by 2.
-8\% over the test data.
-By adopting this normalized and augmented view strategy, further analysis of these compact representations in terms of their shared information is given in the next section.
+The experimental results are outlined in Fig. ~\ref{fig:simclr_analysis} which shows that the addition of the normalized view along with augmentation alone improves SIMCLR performance by 2.8\% over the test data.